chriswailes/RLTK/examples/kazoo/chapter 2/Chapter2.md

 		child :body, Expression
 	end

-In the [next_chapter](file.Chapter3.html) we will write a parser that takes input from our lexer and uses the AST node definitions to build an AST from our input.
-The full code for this chapter can be found in the `examples/kazoo/chapter 2` directory.
+In the [next chapter](file.Chapter3.html) we will write a parser that takes input from our lexer and uses the AST node definitions to build an AST from our input.
+The full code for this chapter can be found in the "`examples/kazoo/chapter 2`" directory.